 Hasselbalch and Lindhard's interpretation of the facts under discussion is the converse of that just stated.
 They hold that the primary change takes place, not in the blood, but in the respiratory centre.
-They believe that, at high altitudes, the respiratory centre becomes abnormally sensitive to the H ion concentration of the blood, this change bringing about increased pulmonary ventilation and a fall of the alveolar tension of carbonic acid.
+They believe that, at high altitudes, the respiratory centre becomes abnormally sensitive to the H• ion concentration of the blood, this change bringing about increased pulmonary ventilation and a fall of the alveolar tension of earbories acid.
 The lowered tension of carbonic acid must be compensated by a secondary fall in the sodium bicarbonate content of the blood, and Y. Henderson has shown that greater pulmonary ventilation does lower the alkali-reserve of the blood.

 If such a change in the excitability of the respiratory centre is admitted, it would undoubtedly account for the observed facts, and, in this connection, Hasselbalch and Lindhard's (1916) observation that the amount and percentage (relatively to the total nitrogen) of the urinary ammonia are diminished at high altitudes is very significant.
 An increase in the ammonia in the urine is one of the recognised means by which the body compensates for a greater production of acid in the body; conversely, the addition of alkali to the body is known to decrease the excretion of ammonia.
-Although Hasselbalch and Lindhard regard the decreased output of ammonia as dependent on some metabolic alteration induced in the tissues by the increased $C{\rm H}$ of the blood, it may equally be taken as evidence that more alkali than usual is available in the tissues to combine with the acid formed in the body and that, in consequence, less ammonia is required for this purpose.
+Although Hasselbalch and Lindhard regard the decreased output of ammonia as dependent on some metabolic alteration induced in the tissues by the increased $C{\mu}$ of the blood, it may equally be taken as evidence that more alkali than usual is available in the tissues to combine with the acid formed in the body and that, in consequence, less ammonia is required for this purpose.

 The possibility that the excitability of the respiratory centre might be greater at high altitudes had previously been rejected by Haldane (1912) on the ground that it would diminish, and not increase, the supply of oxygen to the tissues.
 He supposed that the dissociation curve of oxyhæmoglobin would be shifted to the left, and that the blood would therefore dissociate less readily and completely than usual during its passage through the capillaries.
-But the fact that the dissociation curve of blood is practically unaltered in form, and that such shift as does occur is towards the right (Barcroft and his co-workers, 1914), seems to dispose of this objection.
+In their earlier work (1914) Barcroft and his co-workers found that the dissociation curve of the blood was practically unaltered in form, and that such shift as did occur was towards the right.
+But in the expedition to Peru (1921-22) it was found invariably that in the natives, and in the members of the expedition after acclimatisation, the dissociation curve of the blood for oxygen was actually shifted towards the left, i.e. in the direction of increased saturation for any given oxygen-pressure.
+It is evident that such a change must favour the taking up of oxygen in the lungs, while in itself retarding the giving up of oxygen to the tissues.